albertwidi/go-project-example/README.md

 This is an example for Go project.

 The motivaition of this project is for me to learn and widen my limited knowledge about programming, project design, and concepts implementation.
+In this project, we will try to implement business logic/flow into Go program for various use-cases.

+Some of them might not follow existing specs/standards, feel free to open an issue, and please let me know.

 ## The Project

-This project is about implementing business logic/flow into the Go program for various usecases.

-Some of them might not follow existing specs/standards, feel free to open an issue and please let me know.

-Project theme: `Property`

-Items covered in this project:

-- User reigstration
-- User authentication
-- Property registration
-  - Uploading property image
-- Booking And Order creation
-- Notification inbox
+The project theme is `Property`.
+We will try to build a Property application, where people able to search and book the property.

+### Use-cases

+1. Users were able to register and log in.
+2. Users were able to register their Properties.
+3. Users were able to book a Property.
+4. Users were able to receive notifications and have a notification inbox.

 ## Designing Project For Industrial Programming